MY RIDE WITH RON

 Regular activities included playing table games, eating popcorn, drinking Barq's root beer, and watching the likes of Red Skelton, George Gobel and Ed Sullivan on our family's first television (a 13-inch black and white model).

-Due to financial limitations, both of us lived at home, while commuting to classes at Miami University.
+Due to financial limitations, both of us lived at home, with our parents, while commuting to classes at Miami University.

-1️⃣ During his undergraduate years at Miami, Ron began ins service with with the United States Naval Reserve in Hamilton, Ohio … and there were times when he stopped at our house on his way to a Reserve meeting.
+1️⃣ During his undergraduate years at Miami, Ron began his service with the United States Navy Reserve in Hamilton, Ohio … and there were times when he stopped at our house on his way to a Reserve meeting.
 He looked sharp and proud in his navy “whites.”

 2️⃣ While enrolled in a botany class at Miami University, Ron helped with some farm work at our place that required us to cross the Four Mile Creek, which cut through our farm, northwest to southeast, for a distance of about a half-mile.